Who Are Hiram’s Biochemistry Students?

 Successful Hiram biochemistry students are curious, hard-working and engaged, starting research early in the program.
-As a first-year student you’ll quickly join a professor’s lab, where you’ll invoke critical thinking and imaginative problem solving.
-You can work with faculty on independent research as early as your first year, and paid opportunities are available each summer.
+First-year students quickly join a professor’s lab, where they invoke critical thinking and imaginative problem solving.
+Students can work with faculty on independent research as early as their first year, and paid opportunities are available each summer.

 About the Biochemistry Degree Program